 What is the income tax return deadline 2020?

 The income tax return (AKA Form 11) deadline for 2019’s income is the 31st of October 2020.
-If you file and pay your taxes online, the deadline is Thursday 12th of November 2020.
+If you file and pay your taxes online, the deadline is usually mid-November.

 On or before these dates, you must: